shelly-hub/deep-learning-challenge/README.md

    - Create binnings for column "income_amt"

 ## Summary
-The overall model performance is not very desirable at at arounf
+The overall model performance is not very desirable at at around 72% accuracy.